Cangjians/cangjians.github.io/projects/ibus-cangjie/install.md

 ## Fedora

-IBus Cangjie is included in the default Fedora repositories, so you can just install it with your favorite software installer, e.g GNOME Software.
+IBus Cangjie is included in the default Fedora repositories, so you can just install it with your favorite software installer, for example GNOME Software.

 If you want the Cangjie input method: